Operational Support Estimator Networks

-The CSENs have naturally inherited the aforementioned limitations of compact CNNs.
+The CSENs have naturally inherited the aforementioned limitations of compact CNNs, limited learning ability using linear transformation functions and fixed kernel locations.
+Furthermore, their training objective in representation-based classification problems lacks the contribution from corresponding SE tasks as will be discussed in the following section.
+Finally, linear proxy mapping operation plays an additional limiting factor for the initial estimation.
 To address these drawbacks, in this study, we propose novel \textit{Operational Support Estimator Networks (OSENs)} based on the operational layers of Self-ONNs with super neurons.
 OSENs can learn a direct mapping for the SE and can significantly outperform the state-of-the-art CSENs and other traditional SR-based approaches.
 The novel and significant contributions of this work can be summarized as follows: \begin{itemize} \item We propose a novel OSEN approach for a non-iterative SE.
 The proposed approach has achieved state-of-the-art performance levels in simulated SE problems over the MNIST dataset.
 Moreover, a hybrid loss penalizing both SE estimation and classification errors is proposed in the representation-based classification framework using OSENs.
 It has achieved superior classification accuracy on Yale-B dataset.